ozhakhushi/Cat-Sanctuary/README.md

 # 🐱 Cat Sanctuary: A First-Person Horror Experience

-**Uncover the dark truth behind a haunted feline haven.** This first-person exploration Unity game thrusts you into an abandoned cat sanctuary, where the malevolent spirit of its former caretaker lurks.
+**Uncover the dark truth behind a haunted feline haven.** This first-person exploration Unity game thrusts you into an abandoned cat sanctuary, where the malevolent spirit of its former caretaker hide .
 Your only escape lies in collecting cursed body parts and unraveling the sinister mystery hidden within.

 > _"Not all sanctuaries bring peace..."_
 ---